sdsna/sdr-united-states-viz/README.md

 <img src="https://github.com/sdsna/2018GlobalIndex/blob/master/SDSN_logo.jpg" width="500" alt="SDSN Logo">

-# Data Visualization for SDG INDEX AND DASHBOARDS REPORT
+# Data Visualization for the Sustainable Development Report of the US 2018

 ## Project Description
 This repository stores the code needed to localize or customize the SDSN data visualization for the Sustainable Development Report of the US 2018.